melintea/upml/README.md

 ## Status

 Finite state machines (FSM) should be fully supported.
-Hierarchical state machines (HSM) are WIP.
+Hierarchical state machines (HSM) are WIP, and having only a Promela model.

 ## Build